A proposal is a written offer to solve a technical problem

 Finding the most effective location for a graphic aid

 is usually a simple matter.
-Informational aids that
+Informational aids that have

-text.
-Informational aids of a more general, supporting
+aids of a more general, supporting character are put in

-character are put in an appendix, unless they are so
+an appendix, unless they are so few in number as to offer

-the reading of the text.
-Aids used to dramatize are
+no serious interruption to the reading of the text.
+Aids

-placed at appropriate points in the text.
-In general,
+used to dramatize are placed at appropriate points in

-graphic aids that belong in the text are likely to represent
+the text.
+In general, graphic aids that belong in the

-derived data, in the appendix, original data.
+text are likely to represent derived data, in the appendix,

 If the aid is small enough, it may be placed on a page